Scrappy Superpowers: 5 years of SaaSySales

 Building on my experience of kickstarting high-velocity sales programs, I focused my own business on my niche: early-stage companies, typically less than 15 people total, that are transitioning from CEO-led sales to building out a sales team and a scalable process.

-I take Seed - Series A companies, and over the course of two to six month engagements, I provide varying levels of service depending on the support each founding team needs to be ready for its first full-time hire.
+I take Seed - Series A companies, and over the course of 3-18 month engagements, I provide varying levels of service depending on the support each founding team needs to be ready for its first full-time hire.

 Depending on the engagement, this often means coaching, building out sales systems, working cross-department while building sales processes, focusing on top-of-the-funnel lead generation, or even optimizing full end-to-end sales cycles.
 My strength is maxing out this transitional learning phase, and then hiring someone to take over the sales role long-term.